tsonma/Toy_Manufacturer_Mexico/README.md

 Objectives
 - Create a scorecard that provides an overview of the company's performance in sales.
-- Determine which product categories drive the biggest profits?
-Is this the same across store locations.
+- Determine which product categories drive the biggest profits and whether it is the same across store locations.
 - Find any seasonal trends or patterns in the sales data.

 ## Installation Instructions